Massive Proposed Limestone Mine Threatening Local Community in Williamsburg County

 Despite extensive wetlands on the proposed mine site, the Corps of Engineers decided to authorize the project under Nationwide Permit (NWP) 44 based on the applicant’s claim that the massive mining and processing activity will only result in 0.394 acres of wetland impacts.
 We have urged the Corps to reconsider this decision given the purpose of the NWP program is to afford a limited and expedited review and approval process but only for those projects with minimal adverse environmental impacts.
 We further urged the Corps to reconsider due to incomplete and inaccurate information in the application, including the failure to identify and consider impacts to the federally-endangered Atlantic sturgeon and the Black River as part of its federally-designated critical habitat.
 We are continuing to evaluate and assess our legal strategies in this regarding, including the potential for an action in federal court.

 On June 20, 2018, DHEC released draft permits for the proposed mining project (read more here).
-We will be attending the public hearing scheduled for July 26, 2018 and speaking to the significant risks posed by this massive mining and processing operation.
-We are also continuing to work with our conservation partners to empower the local community, which has mobilized in opposition of this destructive project that threatens their quality of life and environment.
+We attended the public hearing on July 26, speaking to the significant risks posed by this massive mining and processing operation.
+We also continued to work with our conservation partners to empower the local community, which has mobilized in opposition of this destructive project that threatens their quality of life and environment.

 Download available Third Comment Letter 4.19.18